Nowhere in the Constitution is free housing, food or education promised, retired Constitutional Court Judge Albie Sachs said on Wednesday.

 He said during the drafting of the Constitution, the assumption the drafters adopted was that South Africa was an unjust society which needed changing.

-Important issues “Our Constitution presupposes a need for change and the powers granted by the Constitution have to be exercised to prevent destabilisation.
+“Our Constitution presupposes a need for change and the powers granted by the Constitution have to be exercised to prevent destabilisation.
+We had to destabilise a very unjust status quo.

 “Constitutions aim at perfectibility, but acknowledge corruptibility.”